dolbyio-samples/stream-sdk-web-getting-started/README.md

 You will need:
 - A [Dolby.io Account](https://dashboard.dolby.io/signup)
-- A web browser such as Chrome, Safari, or Firefox
+- A web browser such as Chrome, Edge, Safari, or Firefox

-To focus attention on how to use the Dolby.io Real-time Streaming Web SDK, this sample is built using only basic HTML, CSS, and JavaScript.
+To focus attention on how to use the Dolby Millicast Web SDK, this sample is built using only basic HTML, CSS, and JavaScript.

 ## Give Feedback or Report a Bug